KiarashAstanboos/Airflow-DinD/README.md

     - /var/run/docker.sock:/var/run/docker.sock
 # (Rest of the file...)
 ```
-<strong> Note: </strong> Replace "your-image" with the appropriate Docker image for your Airflow setup.
-By default, it is set to the latest version when you download the .yaml file from the official website.
+<strong> Note: </strong> Replace <em>"your-image"</em> with the appropriate Docker image for your Airflow setup.
+By default, it is set to the latest version when you download the `.yaml` file from the official website.

-After this, you are ready to run the docker-compose up command in your terminal.
+After this, you are ready to run the `docker-compose up` command in your terminal.
 This command will automatically download the required images, such as apache/airflow, redis, and postgres, if you don't already have them locally.
 Be aware that it may take some time to download these images, especially if you're doing so for the first time.

-If you have already downloaded these images from a different Docker image storage, you may need to adjust the image names in the docker-compose.yaml file.
-To ensure the correct images are being used, you can check the list of images on your system by running the docker images command.
-The name you use in the docker-compose.yaml file must match the name listed under the "REPOSITORY" section in the output of the docker images command.
+If you have already downloaded these images from a different Docker image storage, you may need to adjust the image names in the `docker-compose.yaml` file.
+To ensure the correct images are being used, you can check the list of images on your system by running the `docker images` command.
+The name you use in the `docker-compose.yaml` file must match the name listed under the <strong>REPOSITORY</strong> section in the output of the `docker images` command.

 # Run Dags